aykutcanustun/SQLiteBLINDInjection/README.md

 Replace $TABLE_NAME, $COLUMN_NAME with data that you retrieved from privious one!
 ___________________________________________________________________________________________________________

-To use the script, you have to set varibles manually:
+To use the script, you have to set varibles according to your request's headers, responses etc.
-I added comments to these lines!
+I added comment to these lines!